Found us from search engine?

 It may all seem a bit difficult and intimidating, as you can begin to discover that your ad will be deactivated if the CTR (click-through rate) percentage is not high enough.
 Google requires a minimum CTR of 5%.

 This basically means that you need to make sure that a certain percentage of people click on your ad when it appears.
 Google automatically adjusts your bids to keep you ahead of the competition at the lowest price.

 Note: Click through rate (CTR) is the number of clicks received by your ad divided by the number of times your ad is shown (impressions).
 Whereas, the cost per click (CPC) is the amount you pay each time a user clicks on your ad.

 The location of your ad on the search results page is determined by several factors.
 The amount you are willing to pay per click for that specific keyword or keyword phrase is not the only factor.

 The AdWords system uses a cost-per-click (CPC) and click-through rate (CTR) formula, which improves your Adword ranking without increasing your cost per click.

 The higher your CTR%, the more it will appear on the search results page.

-In general, the higher your listing, the more clicks you receive.
-You want consistent keywords in the title, alt, and file name, to be the same or very similar.
+Generally speaking, the higher your listing, the more clicks you receive.
+That’s why you want consistent keywords in the title, alt, and file name, to be the same or very similar.